Buffy Wicks

-Buffy Jo Christina Wicks (born August 10, 1977) is an American politician who serves in the California State Assembly.
-A Democrat, she represents the 14th Assembly District, which includes the cities of Berkeley, Piedmont, Richmond, San Pablo, and El Cerrito in the East Bay.
+Buffy Jo Christina Wicks (born August 10, 1977) is an American politician serving in the California State Assembly.
+A member of the Democratic party, she represents the 14th Assembly District, which includes the cities of Berkeley, Piedmont, Richmond, San Pablo, and El Cerrito in the East Bay.

-Prior to being elected to the State Assembly, she was an American political strategist who is credited as one of the architects of President Barack Obama's grassroots organizing model.
-She also served on the senior staff of Obama's 2008 and 2012 presidential campaigns, and as Deputy Director at the White House Office of Public Engagement.
+Before her election to the state assembly, she was an American political strategist who is credited as one of the architects of President Barack Obama's grassroots organizing model.
+She also served on the senior staff of Obama's 2008 and 2012 presidential campaigns, and as deputy director at the White House Office of Public Engagement.

-Wicks was first elected to the State Assembly in November 2018 after beating Richmond City Councilmember Jovanka Beckles, a fellow Democrat.
-During her tenure in the California State Assembly, Wicks has spearheaded legislative efforts to enable to greater housing construction in California to alleviate the California housing crisis.
-According to CalMatters, Wicks "is about as reliable a pro-housing legislator as one can find in the Legislature."
+Wicks was first elected to the state assembly in 2018 after defeating Richmond City Council member Jovanka Beckles, a fellow Democrat.
+During her tenure, Wicks has led legislative efforts aimed at increasing housing supply in California, and has been described as one of the legislature's leading pro-housing lawmakers.

-Wicks is a member of the California Legislative Progressive Caucus.